chenz16/UKF/README.md

 Your Kalman Filter algorithm first predicts then updates.
 Your Kalman Filter can handle radar and lidar measurements.`

-The algorithm treats the first measurement as initlization of the states (x).
-Normal steps of Unscented kalman filter calcuation are applied from the second measurement.
+The algorithm treats the first measurement as initialization of the states (x).
+Normal steps of Unscented kalman filter calculation are applied from the second measurement.

-To predict the state in terms of mean and covariance in next time step, sigma points of current step states x (i.e. sampling points of state x within the defined uncertain range through convariance matrix P) are first generated.
-Next, the new states based on these sigma points are generated based on which the mean and covariance of the state at next time step are calcuated.
+To predict the state in terms of mean and covariance in next time step, sigma points of current step states x (i.e. sampling points of state x within the defined uncertain range through covariance matrix P) are first generated.
+Next, the new states based on these sigma points are predicted; then the mean and covariance of the state at next time step are calculated based on these predicted points.

-In the update step, we handle radar and lidar data seperately given lidar measurement is linear function of state x.
-The update of lidar measurement follows the standard kalman filter method, which i skip explanaiton here.
+In the update step, we handle radar and lidar data separately given lidar measurement is linear function of state x.
+The update of lidar measurement follows the standard kalman filter method, which i skip explanation here.

-The radar measurement is nonlinear function of the predicted state x. we use the sigma points of predicted states obtained in last step to calcaute the mean and convariance of the error between the measumrenet and prediction of measumrement.
-The kalman gain is calculated according.
-The the state and its convariance is udpated based on predicted state, kalman gain, error between measurement and measurement prediction.
+The radar measurement is nonlinear function of the predicted state x. we use the sigma points of predicted states obtained in last step to calculate the mean and covariance of the error between the measumrenet and prediction of measurement.
+The kalman gain is calculated accordingly.
+The the state and its covariance is updated based on predicted state, kalman gain, error between measurement and measurement prediction.

 All the key step of UKF are implemented in ukf.cpp.